Skip to main content

 The hierarchy is administrative, not functional

 The parent/child relationships defined by region put sea w-wa are used only for display and organizational purposes in the firmware.
 They do not affect packet matching.
-When a flood packet arrives, the firmware iterates through every region the repeater carries and independently computes a transport code from that region's name hash.
+When a flood packet arrives, the firmware iterates through every region the repeater carries and independently recomputes the transport code using that region’s TransportKey and the received packet’s payload.
 If any one matches, the packet is forwarded.
 The parent field is never consulted.

 This means carrying wa does not automatically match traffic scoped to w-wa or sea.
-A repeater must explicitly carry every region it wants to forward — which is why the configuration examples in this document list every ancestor with its own region put and region allowf command.
-The hierarchy in this document describes the intended scoping relationships and helps operators understand which tags to configure; the firmware enforces scope purely through independent name-based matching.
+A repeater must explicitly carry every region it wants to forward — which is why the configuration examples list each ancestor with its own region put.
+On firmware v1.15.0+, each region put enables flooding for that region, so a separate region allowf after each put is unnecessary.
+On v1.14.0 (and earlier 1.14.x), you still need region allowf <name> for each region after the corresponding region put; see Repeater Configuration.
+The hierarchy in this document describes the intended scoping relationships and helps operators understand which tags to configure; the firmware enforces scope through TransportKey matching (derived from each configured name), not through parent/child relationships.

 Scoping Behavior